Sarah Polley Says She Rejected Weinstein’s Proposal for a ‘Close Relationship’

 In a moving New York Times op-ed, writer, actor, and director Sarah Polley joined the dozens of women who have come forward to accuse Harvey Weinstein of sexual harassment and assault.

-Polley says in the essay that at age 19, she was summoned to Weinstein’s office, and told her that a “close relationship” with Weinstein would be beneficial to her career.
+Polley says in the essay that, at age 19, she was summoned to Weinstein’s office and told that a “close relationship” with Weinstein would be beneficial to her career.

 “He told me, in front of the publicist and a co-worker beside him, that a famous star, a few years my senior, had once sat across from him in the chair I was in now.
 Because of his ‘very close relationship’ with this actress, she had gone on to play leading roles and win awards.
 If he and I had that kind of ‘close relationship,’ I could have a similar career.
 ‘That’s how it works,’ I remember him telling me.
 The implication wasn’t subtle.”